shwetajoshi601/dsa-problem-solving/README.md

-# geeksforgeeks-solutions
+# online-problem-solving
-This repository contains solutions to problems solved on GeeksForGeeks
+This repository contains solutions to problems solved on GeeksForGeeks and Leetcode.